Carne Ross: Publications and documentary

-Ross published a book called Independent Diplomat: Dispatches from an Unaccountable Elite in 2007 and a book called The Leaderless Revolution in 2011.
-He wrote a play called The Fox.
+Hurst (UK) and Cornell University Press (US) published Ross's first book, Independent Diplomat: Dispatches from an Unaccountable Elite, in 2007, a critique of the practices and culture of contemporary diplomacy, drawing on Ross's experiences as a diplomat.
+Simon & Schuster (UK) and Penguin (US) published The Leaderless Revolution in 2011, which explores the need for and methods of a bottom-up revolution: essentially, anarchism.
+Both books have been re-published in multiple countries, including Japan, Albania and South Korea.
+Many thousands of copies of The Leaderless Revolution were distributed across the Middle East under a scheme sponsored by the Kuwaiti government.
+In 2000, Ross wrote a play that ran in an 'off-Broadway' theatre in New York City called The Fox.

 In the "Acknowledgements" section of his 2013 novel, A Delicate Truth, John le Carré thanks Ross for "his example demonstrat[ing] the perils of speaking a delicate truth to power."

-In 2017, BBC4 broadcast a documentary about Ross's life and ideas called The Accidental Anarchist.
-The documentary charts Ross's change from a civil servant in the Foreign and Commonwealth Office to an anarchist.
+In 2017, BBC Four broadcast a documentary about Ross's life and ideas called Accidental Anarchist.
+The documentary charts Ross's journey from a civil servant in the Foreign and Commonwealth Office to an anarchist.
 The linguist, cognitive scientist and political activist Noam Chomsky appears in the documentary.
 Ross explores the philosophy of democratic confederalism developed by Abdullah Öcalan and its influence on Kurdish groups in the Syrian Civil War such as the YPG and YPJ.
 Ross sees these groups as anarchist.